osmandapp/docs/content/osmand/personal/favorites.md

 ![Searching menu Favorite android](/assets/images/personal/searching_favorites_menu_2_android.png)

+### Folders list

-The second part is list of folders of Favorite group.
+The second part is list of folders of Favorite groups.

 That user can expand and collapse list of points in one group.

-### iOS Favorites menu
+## iOS Favorites menu

 ## View on the map